DanZalov/nuxt3-chess/README.md

 ## Short Description

-Online chess multiplayer build on Nuxt 3 with socket.io backend
+Online chess multiplayer build on Nuxt 3 with socket.io backend (only for PC by now)

 ## How to play